 - Listen to and respect opinions of others

 - Have good attendance and be on time for school and meetings.

 - Complete tasks allocated to them.

 - Keep discussions in meetings on topic and relevant.

 All Junior Leaders are to be made clearly aware of the expectations that come with the responsibility of being on the Junior Leadership Team.
 All Junior Leaders will sign an agreement of expectations so they understand the reasons and causes for removal.
 Resignations must be sent to the Chair in writing.
 In the letter, reasons for your resignation must be included.
 Your resignation will be accepted or declined based on consultation with other members of the Junior Leadership Team and the Head Teacher.

 It sets out the rules and procedures to be followed when making decisions and discussing important matters.

 It allows people to check the Junior Leadership Team are doing everything that they are supposed to do.

-After voting we are pleased to confirm the winning candidates;
+After voting we will be pleased to confirm the winning candidates;

 In January 2015, School Council (now Junior Leadership Team) wrote a song about our We Can ethos.